When to keep your child home from school

-Students should not attend school in the following circumstances:
+Students should not attend school under the following circumstances:

-- Diarrhea (three or more episodes of loose stools in 24 hours).
-A child must be diarrhea free for 24 hours without the use of diarrhea suppressing medications.
+- Diarrhea (two or more episodes of loose stools in 24 hours).
+A child must be diarrhea free for 24 hours without the use of diarrhea-suppressing medications.

 - Vomiting two or more times in 24 hours, unless a physician feels the cause of vomiting is not an infectious disease and the child is in no danger of becoming dehydrated.
 A child should have one or two meals without vomiting before returning to school.
 Your child may be sent home from school for vomiting one time.

 - A temperature of 100 degrees or above.
 A child must have a temperature below 100 degrees for 24 hours before returning to school without taking fever-reducing medication.